 We’re looking for additional community members to join our board!
 If you are interested in becoming a board member, please contact John Waite.

 Back row: A.J.
-Bresciano, Andrea Nathanson, Rachel Stoler, Matt Allen, Darren Gale
+Bresciano, Andrea Nathanson, Rachel Stoler, Matt Allen (retired 2021), Darren Gale

 Front row: Claire Chang, Cheryl L. Dukes, Tom Ewing

 Andrea Nathanson, Chairperson, Joined 2014

 A.J.
 Bresciano, Treasurer, Joined 2011